AlbertMietus/DocIdeas.hg/CCastle/3.Design/B.Workshop/short/pegen_parser.rst

       Left_arrow_BAD: '<-'	## This is WRONG, as ``<`` is seen as a token.
 And so,  `<-` is never found
       Left_arrow_OKE: '<' '-'	## This is acceptable

-   This *splitting* results however in 2 enties in the resulting tree --unless one uses `grammar actions
+   This *splitting* results however in 2 entries in the resulting tree --unless one uses `grammar actions
    <https://we-like-parsers.github.io/pegen/grammar.html#grammar-actions>`__ to create one new “token”.

-.. seealso:: See https://docs.python.org/3/library/token.html, for an overiew of the predefined tokens
+.. seealso:: See https://docs.python.org/3/library/token.html, for an overview of the predefined tokens

 .. tip::